 2.2 Collection of blood samples

-15ml centrifuge tubes coated with 100µl of 0.8M ethylene-diamine-tetra acetic acid (EDTA) as anticoagulant were used for collection of 10 ml blood samples.
+Fifteen (15) ml centrifuge tubes coated with 100µl of 0.8M ethylene-diamine-tetra acetic acid (EDTA) as anticoagulant were used for collection of 10 ml blood samples.
 Samples were collected from different remote areas of districts of Jammu.
-10 ml fresh syringes were used to collect blood from jugular vein.
+Ten (10) ml fresh syringes were used to collect blood from jugular vein.
 Blood was slowly added on the wall of centrifuge tubes.
 Then blood samples were rotated gently for proper mixing of EDTA and blood to prevent any clot formation.
-50 blood samples were collected and kept in ice box.
+Fifty (50) blood samples were collected and kept in ice box.
 These blood samples were immediately brought to laboratory and shifted to refrigerator at 4ºC for further storage and analysis.

 2.3 Isolation of DNA samples